The sharing cities alliance:

 Sharing the sharing city experience

 From the moment Amsterdam was declared Europe’s first Sharing City early 2015, interest from cities and other organizations from all over the globe exploded.
 It led the initiators Pieter and Harmen to European cities like Antwerp, Berlin, Brussels, Copenhagen, Helsinki, Ghent, London, Madrid, Milan, Oslo, Paris and Rome.
-More recently they have also been to cities outside Europe like Seoul, Tel Aviv, Tokyo and Quito.
+More recently they have also been to cities outside Europe like Seoul, Tel Aviv, Tokyo, Taipei, Toronto, Singapore and Quito.
 Today, Harmen van Sprang, Pieter van de Glind and Sharing Cities change agents are in contact with cities from all continents.
 With an immense interest from cities, the idea of the ‘Sharing Cities Alliance’ emerged; an independent foundation to foster further city-to-city learning and to help cities become truly sharing cities.
-Moreover, the Municipality of Amsterdam itself again practiced what they preached: in May 2016, vice mayor Kajsa Ollongren invited her colleagues from several cities around the world, like Paris, Copenhagen, Barcelona, New York City and Seoul, to attend a Sharing City Roundtable to address both opportunities and challenges and to collaborate on shared principles.
+Moreover, the Municipality of Amsterdam itself again practiced what they preached: in May 2016, former vice mayor Kajsa Ollongren invited her colleagues from several cities around the world, like Paris, Copenhagen, Barcelona, New York City and Seoul, to attend a Sharing City Roundtable to address both opportunities and challenges and to collaborate on shared principles.

 The sharing city network multiplies